Conference Sponsors, Vendors & Exhibitors

 - Setup Times: You may set up your booth on Friday after 12:30 pm, or on Saturday from 6:30–8:30 am.
 (Please do not arrive before 12:30 pm on Friday, as the venue will not be open.)
 Vendors and exhibitors may operate their booths from the time of setup until Sunday at 10:00 am.

 - Silent Auction Donation: We request each selling vendor donate an item to our Silent Auction.
 All proceeds benefit a non-profit conservation organization selected by our board.
 Your donation will be acknowledged on the auction bid sheets.
 Please bring the item with you when you check in.
+We appreciate your gift to help us raise money for a worthy cause!

 - Web Listing: All sponsors, vendors, and exhibitors will be listed on the conference webpage (below) and will remain listed for one year after the conference.